 This course wasn't just about learning to fly - it was about understanding what it means to be part of a team, to push through discomfort, and to fall in love with the art and science of flight.
 I will never forget the early mornings spent on the airfield with my fellow scholars, the feeling of the glider as it lifted off the ground, and the serenity of soaring thousands of feet above the rest of the world.

-My week at PNGC has confirmed my passion for aviation and aspirations to become a pilot, and I am deeply grateful to HCAP for making this experience possible.
+My week at PNGC has confirmed my passion for aviation and aspirations to become a pilot, and I am deeply grateful to the AFG and HCAP for making this experience possible. eager to continue pursuing my dream of flight.